Skip to main content

 Frame proposals around the CAMIL pathway, reference the meta-analytic effect sizes, and propose measurable evaluation using validated instruments.
 This positions the proposal as scientifically grounded, not speculative.

-NSF Advancing Informal STEM Learning (AISL) is the primary federal programme for museum-based immersive learning research.
+NSF Advancing Informal STEM Learning (AISL) is the primary federal program for museum-based immersive learning research.

 NEH Digital Projects for the Public and Digital Humanities Advancement Grants (up to $325,000) support virtual environments for public humanities engagement.

-The Wellcome Trust, NSF, and ESRC jointly funded the Science Learning+ programme (£9 million) studying informal science learning in museums.
+The Wellcome Trust, NSF, and ESRC jointly funded the Science Learning+ program (£9 million) studying informal science learning in museums.

 Europe

-Horizon Europe Cluster 2 (Culture, Creativity, and Inclusive Society) funds cultural heritage research with approximately €60–70 million per work programme.
+Horizon Europe Cluster 2 (Culture, Creativity, and Inclusive Society) funds cultural heritage research with approximately €60–70 million per work program.

 Creative Europe MEDIA offers specific calls for immersive content development.